fonoster/goodtok/docs/docs/self-hosting/deploy-with-docker.md

 - Please be sure to update all secrets with your own values
 - The `APP_URL` must be the URL where the application will be accessible.
 For example, if you are running the application locally, you can use `http://localhost:8080`.
 If you are running the application on a server, you can use, for example, `https://goodtok.example.com`
+- The `SIGNALING_HOST` must be the URL where the signaling server will be accessible.
+For example, if you are running the application locally, you can use `localhost`.
+If you are running the application on a server, you can use, for example, `goodtok.example.com`
+- The `SIGNALLING_PORT` must be the port where the signaling server will be accessible.
+For example, if you are running the application locally, you can use `9000`.
+If you are running the application on a server, you can use, for example, `443`
 - You must point your SMTP variables to a valid SMTP server
 - Goodtok will use the `OWNER_EMAIL` and `OWNER_PASSWORD` variables to create the first user.
 The server will create a new owner if the email does not exist.
 Goodtok will update the password if the email exists.
 You can use any email address and password for this purpose.